kitschpatrol/yanki-connect/readme.md

 ## Acknowledgments

-Thanks to [Alex Yatskov](https://foosoft.net/) for creating [Anki-Connect](https://ankiweb.net/shared/info/2055492159).
+Thanks to [Alex Yatskov](https://foosoft.net/) for creating [AnkiConnect](https://ankiweb.net/shared/info/2055492159).

-All of the embedded action descriptions in Yanki Connect are taken directly from the [Anki-Connect project readme](https://git.sr.ht/~foosoft/anki-connect/tree/25.11.9.0/item/README.md).
+All of the embedded action descriptions in Yanki Connect are taken directly from the [AnkiConnect project readme](https://git.sr.ht/~foosoft/anki-connect/tree/25.11.9.0/item/README.md).

 <!-- contributing -->